This post may contain affiliate links. Please see my disclosure policy for details.

 Bonus location nearby: Dalhousie!

-As I made my way over to Arniston House, I saw a sign for Dalhousie Castle and I though ‘That name sounds familiar’.
+As I made my way over to Arniston House, I saw a sign for Dalhousie Castle and I thought ‘That name sounds familiar’.
 Turns out I was right!

 If you remember in series 2, episode 4 ‘La Dame Blanche’ Jamie and Claire are discussing what to call their first baby.
 Jamie suggests the name Dalhousie like the amazing castle there much to Claire’s disgust.